 \subsubsection{Parameter Space Scans and Numerical Analysis}

-As discussed in the introduction, the extension of the SM by just one real singlet with an exact $\mathcal{Z}_2$ symmetry is very constrained by experiment.
-Only a very heavy DM particle with a large portal coupling, or a mass close to half the Higgs mass and a portal coupling below roughly $10^{-3}$ are still allowed.
-In Fig.~\ref{fig:SM+RSS scans} we present the allowed parameter space for the model obtained with \texttt{micrOMEGAs 6.0}~\cite{Alguero:2023zol} for a freeze-out DM candidate.
+As discussed in the introduction, the extension of the SM by just one real singlet with an exact $\mathcal{Z}_2$ symmetry is highly constrained by experiment.
+This model has three free parameters relative to the SM, but only two of them are relevant at tree-level: the DM mass $m_{S}$ and the portal coupling $\kappa_{HS}$ (the quartic self-interaction coefficient is only relevant at loop level).
+Only a very heavy DM particle with a large portal coupling, or a mass close to half the Higgs mass and a portal coupling below roughly $10^{-3}$, are still allowed.

+In Fig.~\ref{fig:SM+RSS scans} we present the allowed parameter space for the model, obtained with \texttt{micrOMEGAs 6.0}~\cite{Alguero:2023zol} for a freeze-out DM candidate.
 For the invisible Higgs branching ratios, we use the LHC results from ATLAS \cite{ATLAS:2019cid} and CMS \cite{CMS:2018yfx}.
 For the indirect detection constraints, both \texttt{micrOMEGAs 6.0} and the MADHAT \cite{Boddy:2018qur,Boddy:2019kuw} software along with data from dwarf galaxies presented in Ref. \cite{Boddy:2019qak} was used.
-In all remaining plots the DM bounds have the observed DM relic density $\Omega_{\text{DM}}^{\text{obs}}h^2=0.120 \pm 0.001$ from \textsc{Planck}~\cite{Planck:2018vyg} and are in agreement with the DD bounds from XENON1T~\cite{XENON:2018voc}, DarkSide-50~\cite{DarkSide:2018bpj}, PICO-60~\cite{PICO:2019vsc}, CRESST-III~\cite{CRESST:2019jnq}, PandaX-4T~\cite{PandaX-4T:2021bab} and LUX-ZEPLIN (LZ)~\cite{LZ:2022lsv}.
+In all remaining plots the DM bounds have the observed DM relic density $\Omega_{\text{DM}}^{\text{obs}}h^2=0.120 \pm 0.001$ from \textsc{Planck}~\cite{Planck:2018vyg}\footnote{Throughout this work, we require the relic density to lie within the experimental interval, under the assumption that no other DM particles exist besides those predicted by our models.
+If instead we treated the observed relic density as an upper bound, the allowed parameter space regions would (in general) be larger.} and are in agreement with the DD bounds from XENON1T~\cite{XENON:2018voc}, DarkSide-50~\cite{DarkSide:2018bpj}, PICO-60~\cite{PICO:2019vsc}, CRESST-III~\cite{CRESST:2019jnq}, PandaX-4T~\cite{PandaX-4T:2021bab} and LUX-ZEPLIN (LZ)~\cite{LZ:2022lsv}.